 Note: Some infections are more severe than others and affect different pine tree types.
 Keep in mind that a professional arborist should make any diagnosis.

 1. Annosus Root Rot

 Symptoms: Substantial stump decay will occur.
 The roots and butt develop a soft, stringy, white rot.
-The fungus may generate conks, or fruiting bodies, at the base of the trunk.
-These fruiting bodies vary in shape and are between gray-brown and dark-brown in color on their surface, and white underneath.
+The fungus may generate conks or fruiting bodies at the base of the trunk.
+These fruiting bodies vary in shape and are between gray-brown and dark-brown in color on their surface and white underneath.

 Causes: The fungus, Heterobasidion annosum, spreads the most when stumps are freshly cut.
-Wind or splashing rain can carry the fungus from infected stumps to healthy trees that have cut surfaces.
+Wind or splashing rain can carry the fungus from infected stumps to healthy trees with cut surfaces.
 After landing, the spores then penetrate the wood to establish an infection.

 Treatment: Common borax powder applied to the surfaces of freshly cut stumps will help prevent the spread to neighboring trees.
 Apply the borax powder in a salt shaker manner.